diogo-lins/diogo-lins/README.md

 ### **A little about my career**

-Senior software developer with over 11 years of experience
+🧑🏾‍💻 Senior software developer with over 11 years of experience;

-Currently working as Senior Development Consultant at [ThoughtWorks](https://www.thoughtworks.com/), at the Brazil office
+🔭 Currently working as Senior Development Consultant at [ThoughtWorks](https://www.thoughtworks.com/), at the Brazil office;

-Prior to ThoughtWorks, I worked in several mid to large size companies such as Liferay and Samsung
+🗝️ Prior to ThoughtWorks, I worked in several mid to large size companies such as Liferay and Samsung;

-In the current days, my focus is on working with the Apple environment, building apps for iOS, watchOS, and Apple TV
+🍏 In the current days, my focus is on working with the Apple environment, building apps for iOS, watchOS, and Apple TV

-Current stack and technologies: Swift, Carthage, Cocoapods, Fastlane, Makefile, Java, Javascript, HTML, and CSS
+📚 Current stack and technologies: Swift, Carthage, Cocoapods, Fastlane, Makefile, Java, Javascript, HTML, and CSS

-But more important than dev stuff is to work as a team, support people's journeys and be able to add even a little bit to people's lives.
+👯 But more important than dev stuff is to work as a team, support people's journeys and be able to add even a little bit to people's lives.

 ---